RaphaelBecquart/IJM-internship/README.md

 -----------------------------------------------------------------

-## POUR LE CNN
+## CNN

-### Preparation d'un DataBase Loader
+### DataBase Loader preparation

-Je peux peut-etre passser la function qui permet de récuperer les images depuis les json dans la class Dataset.

-Je suis pas certain que ce soit opti.
+I could pass a function to get the images from json in the Dataset class.

+I am not certain it's optimal.

 ### Validation

-Pas obligatoire de faire cette étape mais tester mon pipeline d'analyse entier

 ---------------------------------------------------------------------

-# Pour l'isolation des centrioles
+# Centriole isolation

 ## How to detect centrioles in images